A HECM modified term plan is simply the combination of a term income plan and a line of credit.

-Term payments distribute the proceeds from a variable-rate HECM in the form of a monthly paycheck guaranteed to last for a set period of time.
-Term payments aren’t guaranteed for life like tenure payments, so there’s a risk they could run out before the end of your life.
+The term portion of this plan distributes proceeds in the form of a monthly paycheck guaranteed to last for a set period of time.
+Term payments aren’t guaranteed for life like tenure payments, so there’s a risk they could run out at some point.

-The advantage of going with a term plan is that you have more flexibility to set the exact payment or length of time you would like the payments to come in.
-Tenure payments, on the other hand, are calculated based on a set formula that you don’t have any power to change.
+The advantage of a modified term plan is that you have more flexibility to set the exact payment or length of time you would like the payments to come in.
+Tenure payments, on the other hand, are calculated based on a set formula you don’t have any power to change.

 Picking the right payment plan, whether term, modified term, or tenure, can seem a little daunting.
-Nobody can predict what the future holds or what your future financial needs will be, but the good news is that the HECM can change with your financial needs.
-If you find you need to restructure your payment plan in the future, you can do that with a simple phone call to your lender.
+Nobody can predict what the future holds or what your future financial needs will be.
+But, the good news is that the HECM can change with your financial needs.
+If you find you need to restructure your income plan in the future, you can do that with a quick phone call to your lender.